DSAKT/dsakt.github.io/content/en/docs/_algorithms.md

     problem-solving skills.

 Algorithms are the building blocks of software development, enabling developers to create efficient and reliable solutions to a wide range of problems.
+Now, let’s explore how Kotlin makes implementing these algorithms both simpler and more efficient.

 ## **Algorithms in Kotlin**